govind978/Safety-Application/README.md

 # FEATURES:

-User can activate Danger Mode just TAPPING POWER BUTTON MORE THAN 4 TIMES (API level 28 or 29).
-Which will lead to
 1. Call emergency number (999 for BD)
 2. Sending messages to the numbers user has set up (As much as user wants)
 3. Sending their current location with message
 4. User can also get numbers of AMBULANCE, POLICE, FIRE SERVICE and call these numbers straight.
+5. User can activate Danger Mode just TAPPING POWER BUTTON MORE THAN 4 TIMES (API level 28 or 29)